tensorchord/pgvecto.rs-docs/src/usage/vector-types.md

 Here are some performance benchmarks for the `bvector` type.
 We use the [dbpedia-entities-openai3-text-embedding-3-large-3072-1M](https://huggingface.co/datasets/Qdrant/dbpedia-entities-openai3-text-embedding-3-large-3072-1M) dataset for the benchmark.
 The VM is n2-standard-8 (8 vCPUs, 32 GB memory) on Google Cloud.

 We upsert 1M binary vectors into the table and then run a KNN query for each embedding.
-It only takes about 600MB memory to index 1M binary vectors.
+It only takes about 600MB memory to index 1M binary vectors, while the `vector` type takes about 18GB memory to index the same number of vectors.

 ![bvector](./images/bvector.png)

-We can see that the `bvector`'s accuracy is not as good as the `vector` type, but it exceeds 95%  if we adopt adaptive retrieval.
+We can see that the `bvector`'s accuracy is not as good as the `vector` type, but it exceeds 95%  if we adopt [adaptive retrieval](/use-case/adaptive-retrieval).